mytory/mytory-markdown-example/new test file.md

 # This is GitHub example, modified

-Wow, this feature is great!
+Wow, this feature is great!!!

 1. This is free(Dropbox public link is not free).
 2. This is fast(I love GitHub).